Catherine McKenney is trying not to think about making history | CBC News

 Born in Fort Coulonge, Que., into a family of loggers, McKenney came to Ontario as a teenager.
 They moved first to Pembroke, Ont., for high school — McKenney's father taught forestry there for Algonquin College — before arriving in the nation's capital to study political science at the University of Ottawa.

-After graduating, McKenney got a job reading news articles verbatim on cable television for people who were blind or had other visual impairments.
+After graduating, McKenney got a job reading news articles verbatim on cable television for people who were blind or partly blind.

 By the late 1990s, they'd found their way into municipal politics, working for a pair of Ottawa city councillors: Alex Munter, currently the head of CHEO but then a councillor in suburban Kanata, and Diane Holmes, whom they'd later succeed as the representative for Somerset ward.